leancamp/organisers-guide/Organisers Guide.md

 .
 For your events page, use the Leancamp site.
 It has integrations to our social media and other benefits that will save you a lot of duplicate effort.
 .
 For ticket sales, use our Eventbrite account.
 We have integrations and automated emails that will save a lot of trouble.
 Use them!
 They've been tweaked over time to avoid problems!
+.
+We're also setting up Mailchimp with email automations.
+.
+We have moved from Uservoice to Hackpad for online session discussions.
+Copy and paste the template into a Hackpad page for your event.

 # Checklists